-Monetary policy is a set of economic policy that manages the size and growth rate of the money supply in an economy.
+Monetary policy is an economic policy that manages the size and growth rate of the money supply in an economy.
 It is a powerful tool to regulate macroeconomic variables such as inflation and unemployment.

-Monetary policies are implemented through different tools, including the adjustment of the interest rates, purchase or sale of government securities, and changing the amount of cash circulating in the economy.
-The central bank or a similar regulatory organization is responsible for formulating monetary policies.
+These policies are implemented through different tools, including the adjustment of the interest rates, purchase or sale of government securities, and changing the amount of cash circulating in the economy.
+The central bank or a similar regulatory organization is responsible for formulating these policies.

 Objectives of Monetary Policy

 The primary objectives of monetary policies are the management of inflation or unemployment, and maintenance of currency exchange rates.

 Monetary policies can target inflation levels.
 A low level of inflation is considered to be healthy for the economy.
 If inflation is high, a contractionary policy can address this issue.

 Monetary policies can influence the level of unemployment in the economy.
 For example, an expansionary monetary policy generally decreases unemployment because the higher money supply stimulates business activities that lead to the expansion of the job market.

 Currency exchange rates